brendastorer/coquelicot-blog/README.md

+# Coquelicot Theme Studio Website and Blog
-# Eleventy Not So Minimal Blog Starter
+Built from Eleventy Not So Minimal Blog Starter

 A not so minimal starter for building a website + blog using the Eleventy static site generator.